Josip Broz Tito: Non-Alignment

+Under Tito's leadership, Yugoslavia became a founding member of the Non-Aligned Movement.
+In 1961, Tito co-founded the movement with Egypt's Gamal Abdel Nasser, India's Jawaharlal Nehru, Indonesia's Sukarno and Ghana's Kwame Nkrumah, in an action called The Initiative of Five, thus establishing strong ties with Third World countries.
+This move improved Yugoslavia's diplomatic position.
+Tito saw the Non-Aligned Movement as a way of presenting himself as a world leader of an important bloc, that would improve his bargaining power with the eastern and western blocs.
+In September 1961, Tito became the first Secretary-General of the Non-Aligned Movement.

-Tito's foreign policy led to relationships with a variety of governments, such as exchanging visits (1954 and 1956) with Emperor Haile Selassie of Ethiopia, where a street was named in his honour.
+Tito's foreign policy led to relationships with various governments, such as exchanging visits with Emperor Haile Selassie of Ethiopia, where a street was named in his honour.
 In 1953, Tito visited Ethiopia, and in 1954, the Emperor visited Yugoslavia.
-Tito's motives in befriending Ethiopia were somewhat self-interested as he wanted to send recent graduates of Yugoslav universities (whose standards were not up to those of Western universities, thus making them unemployable in the West) to work in Ethiopia, which was one of the few countries that was willing to accept them.
-As Ethiopia did not have much of a health care system or a university system, Haile Selassie, from 1953 onward, encouraged the graduates of Yugoslav universities, especially with medical degrees, to come work in his empire.
-Reflecting his tendency to pursue closer ties with Third World nations, from 1950 onward, Tito permitted Mexican films to be shown in Yugoslavia, where they became very popular, especially the 1950 film Un día de vida, which become a huge hit when it premiered in Yugoslavia in 1952.
-The success of Mexican films led to the "Yu-Mex" craze of the 1950s–1960s as Mexican music became popular, and it was fashionable for many Yugoslav musicians to don sombreros and sing Mexican songs in Serbo-Croatian.
+Tito's motives in befriending Ethiopia were self-interested as he wanted to send graduates of Yugoslav universities (whose standards were lower than Western universities, thus making them unemployable in the West) to work in Ethiopia, one of the few countries willing to accept them.
+As Ethiopia did not have much of a health care or university system, Selassie, from 1953 encouraged Yugoslav graduates, especially with medical degrees, to work in his empire.
+Reflecting his tendency to pursue closer ties with Third World nations, from 1950 Tito permitted Mexican films to be shown in Yugoslavia, where they became popular, especially Un día de vida, which became a hit when it premiered in Yugoslavia in 1952.
+The success of Mexican films led to the "Yu-Mex" craze of the 1950s–60s as Mexican music became popular, and it was fashionable for Yugoslav musicians to don sombreros and sing Mexican songs in Serbo-Croatian.